Palliatives: APC youths vow to monitor distribution in Anambra

 By Vincent Ujumadu

-The Anambra State chapter of the South East APC Young Progressives Forum has vowed that its members would monitor every aspect of the distribution of the federal government’s palliatives meant for the state very closely to ensure that they reached the targeted population.
+The Anambra State chapter of the South East APC Young Progressives Forum has vowed to monitor every aspect of the distribution of the federal government’s palliatives meant for the state very closely to ensure that they reached the targeted population.

 National coordinator of the group, Comrade Paschal Candle, at a news conference in Awka, said they would also follow the processes leading to the creation of a social register for vulnerable people in Anambra State to ensure its credibility.